avery-gfs/Computer-Science-3/03-wordle/README.md

 ## Extensions

-**Counter:** Add code that says how any words remain after the score is given for each guess.
+**Counter:** Add code to show the number of possible guesses remaining that fit previously given guess grades.

 **Adversary:** Implement an "adversarial" Wordle program that changes its secret word (while respecting previous guess grades) in order to prolong the game.